Jumpy, Royal Court

 Wednesday 19th October 2011

 “Why does anyone ever have kids?”
-By the time a character in April De Angelis’s new comedy utters this exasperated exclamation, there are many in the audience — whether parents or children, or both — who must have had the same thought.
+By the time a character in April De Angelis’s bright new comedy utters this exasperated exclamation, there are many in the audience — whether parents or children, or both — who must have had the same thought.
 And more than once in the evening.
 For this exceptionally hilarious and perceptive play, which opened tonight, not only tickles the insides of your arm, but also lights up the senses and then gives you a quick cuddle, too.

 Hilary is 50; she lives with her husband Mark and 15-year-old daughter Tilly.
 It’s a nice middle-class family.
 So when Tilly brings home an equally underage boyfriend, Josh, and it emerges that they are having sex, Hilary and Mark (well, Hilary mainly) decide to discuss the situation with Josh’s parents, Roland, an actor, and his wife Bea.
 Also on hand to help Hilary cope with her precocious daughter is Frances, her best friend, and a survivor of the sex wars who has managed to remain child-free.